sesamesoftware/DeploymentGuide/Datasources/additionalinfo/NetsuiteCreds.md

 ![Manage Integrations](../../images/NetsuiteManageIntegrations.png)

 6. Create a token role by navigating to **Setup&rarr;User/Roles&rarr;Manage Roles** and either create a new role for RJWarehouse to use or edit an existing role with the required configuration and permissions
-   1. See [Role Creation, Modification and Setting Permissions](../../images/netsuitepermissions.md) for more information on the requirements for roles and permissions.
+   1. See [Role Configuration](../../images/netsuitepermissions.md) for more information on the requirements for roles and permissions.

 7. Add the role to a user under **Lists&rarr;Employees&rarr;Employees**.
 Select to edit an employee and add the new token role under **Access&rarr;Roles**.

 ![Manage Roles](../../images/NetsuiteManageRoles.png)

 9. Navigate to **Setup&rarr;User/Roles&rarr;Access Tokens** and create a new access token.
 Select the application name as the integration that was created earlier, and the same user and role that were updated in the previous steps.

-10. After creating the access token, a Token Id and Token Secret will be displayed.
+10. After creating the access token, a Token ID and Token Secret will be displayed.
 These map directly to the OAuthAccessToken and OAuthAccessTokenSecret.
 Save these to the document.

 ![AccessTokens](../../images/NetsuiteAccessTokens.png)

-You should not have the following information:
+You should now have the following information:

 **AccountId** specifying the account to connect to.
 **OAuthClientId** the Consumer Key displayed when the application was created.